 If you are staying longer term, you will probably want to find an apartment to rent.
 Each area of Canada has different resources, but do check if your region of choice has any craigslist or kijiji listings.
 And also make sure to check the local newspapers, and their websites for listings.

 Canada was very fortunate to not be hit very badly by the financial crisis of 2008, so it is still relatively straight forward to find a job here.

 Every job I have had in Canada, I have found by aimlessly walking around and handing my CV to any shop I pass by.
 And that is definitely a great way to find work if you are looking for something in retail or hospitality.
 But if you are unlike me and actually have a real degree (ie. not an arts degree), or real job experience, then you are better off to aim a bit higher.
 The government of Canada has a great job website which lists jobs all over the country – and not just government jobs either.
-However, keep in mind, living and working in Canada will bring its own tax stipulations.
-Lucky for you, there is a ton of free tax software available to make the whole process as painless as possible.
 Aside from that, another avenue you can go through are temp or job agencies.
 Although I have never gone through a job agency, I know of several people who have had great success with them.

 Depending on where you chose to live, this could mean anything.
 If you are in an urban centre, make sure to pick up some of the many varieties of free entertainment papers out there and check out the listings.
 Even in smaller cities, like my hometown of Winnipeg, there are bands playing and art events happening on most days.